makarcz/proptermmk/ReadMe.txt

   is not interactive (no input) and fast (no more than 2 seconds between characters transmission).
-This way user may save listing of BASIC program when working with BASIC interpreter or listing of any program for any interpreter and them such listing can be loaded back to the interpreter from file.
+This way user may save listing of BASIC program when working with BASIC interpreter or listing of any program for any interpreter and then such listing can be loaded back to the interpreter from file.
+Also helpful to save text from word processor.
 * List the directory of files on SD card.
 * List contents of text file on SD card.
 * Delete files on SD card.